Peace Park (Missouri)

 Peace Park also known as McAlester Arboretum is a park and arboretum located on the University of Missouri campus in Columbia, Missouri, United States.
 It was renamed Peace Park after the Kent State Massacre, to which there is a memorial in the park.
 The park is near Francis Quadrangle and the Missouri School of Journalism.
-Across Elm Street is Downtown Columbia and the Columbia Missourian, Shakespeare's Pizza, and the State Historical Society of Missouri.
+Across Elm Street is Downtown Columbia and the Columbia Missourian and the State Historical Society of Missouri.
 Peace Park is popular with students, faculty, and Columbia residents alike.

 History

 McAlester Park is the oldest undeveloped land on Mizzou's main campus.
 It was named after McAlester Hall, home to the medical school, in the early 1900s.